Sunday, 28 December 2025

 At 12, he had been sent away to either live or die.

-Was proud when later, every day, he went to work.
+Was proud that every day without fail, he could go to work.

-When he retired, he went back into the garden
+When Dad retired, he went back into the garden

 To his flowers.